jamesmcaleer/EmotivPythonLibraryRework/README.md

 This repository features a rework of the [Emotiv Python](https://github.com/Emotiv/cortex-example/tree/master/python) library, specifically the [cortex.py](https://github.com/Emotiv/cortex-example/blob/master/python/cortex.py) file.

+It also includes a text-based interface, demo.py, that features using the new library to interact with most components of the Cortex API.

 # Reason for rework
 When I learned about the [Cortex API](https://emotiv.gitbook.io/cortex-api/overview-of-api-flow), I wanted to use the functions to build a GUI that lets users see the process of Authentication, connect to specific Headsets, choose/create a Subject, choose/create a Record, and more.